 Women leading through philanthropy.
 Women leading through philanthropy.

-More than 130 years ago, Clara Barton established the American Red Cross by engaging talented, committed and compassionate women dedicated to saving lives.
+140 years ago, Clara Barton established the American Red Cross by engaging talented, committed and compassionate women dedicated to saving lives.
 In 2006, her legacy continued when the Tiffany Circle was formed to unite and engage a group of generous and highly-involved women to continue to ensure that the Red Cross has the ability to help people prevent, prepare for and respond to life's emergencies.

 Visit the Tiffany Circle Source

 Learn more about the Tiffany Circle, our members and our impact by exploring our website, The Source.

 The Tiffany Circle is a community of women leaders who advance the American Red Cross mission through a focused investment of time, talent and treasure by engaging women locally, nationally and internationally.

 The Tiffany Circle takes its name from the historic stained glass windows in the Board of Governors Hall at Red Cross national headquarters in Washington, D.C.
 Installed in 1917, the windows were commissioned from the Louis Comfort Tiffany Studios.
 The windows cost $10,000 and were jointly purchased by women of the north and women of the south, as an act of reconciliation and hope.
 Tiffany Circle members from across the country, each donate $10,000 or more annually to support the American Red Cross.